Raychen0617/Interview_prepare/docs/source/LC/usage/python_usage.md

 heapq.heappush(nums, element) # Push an element into the heap heapq.heappop(nums) # Pop an element from the heap

 # Used to return the k largest elements from the iterable specified
 # The key is a function with that accepts single element from iterable,
 # and the returned value from that function is then used to rank that element in the heap
 heapq.nlargest(k, iterable, key = fun)
 heapq.nsmallest(k, iterable, key = fun)

-# By default heapq in python is min heap,
+# By default heapq in python is min heap
 # If we want to use max heap we can simply invert the value
 ```